oracle/opengrok/Developer-intro.md

 1. At least JDK8
 1. [Universal ctags](https://github.com/universal-ctags) (built from source)
-1. Git (for cloning the repository), Subversion (needed for successful build)
+1. Git (for cloning the repository)
+1. Subversion (needed for successful build)
 1. Any modern IDE (e.g. [IDEA](https://www.jetbrains.com/idea/), [Eclipse](http://www.eclipse.org/downloads/packages/))
+1. Python 3.x (for OpenGrok tools)
 1. other SCMs

 Also, it would not hurt if you created an issue (https://github.com/oracle/OpenGrok/issues) and mentioned that you will be working on it.